 It is not a model we have identified as being affected by the Diesel emissions scandal.

 That is not a problem.
 We believe you still have a valuable claim even though you have sold the vehicle.
 Your claim and loss will be based on the period you owned the car.
-You can still join our group.

 To contact Milberg London please call +44 (0)20 3824 6541 or email [email protected]